 1. Lake Burley Griffin

-The sprawling parks and gardens surrounding Lake Burley Griffin – the mammoth man-made centrepiece of the Capital – provide the perfect playground for families seeking a little fresh air and fun in the Canberra sun.
+The sprawling parks and gardens surrounding Lake Burley Griffin – the mammoth man-made centrepiece of the Capital – provide the perfect playground for families in Canberra seeking a little fresh air and fun.
 Explore some of the many attractions, cafes, parks and play spaces as you walk, scoot, or hire a bike or Segway to cruise around the flat paths that encircle the lake’s 40-kilometre shoreline.
 For those who’d rather get out on the water than around it, there are rowing, sailing, kayaking and motor boats for hire.